bbcmicrobit/micropython/docs/pin.rst

 =======

 There are three kinds of pins, differing in what is available for them.
-They are represented by the below classes.
+They are represented by the classes listed below.
 Note that they form a hierarchy, so that each class has all the functionality of the previous class, and adds its own to that.

 .. note::
     Those classes are not actually available for the user, you can't create